 WELCOME TO REBECCA FLORES

-After tragically losing her 18 year old daughter Natasha Love Gonsalves in 2008 through a senseless act of teen violence, she decided to forge ahead with her passion and her mission to inspire and empower her audience by helping them realize their faith, vision, and energy to believe – through mental health counseling and expressive arts.
+After tragically losing her 18-year-old daughter Natasha Love Gonsalves in 2008 through a senseless act of teen violence, she decided to forge ahead with her passion and her mission to inspire and empower her audience by helping them realize their faith, vision, and energy to believe – through mental health counseling and expressive arts.

 Rebecca came to a decision one day after an art exhibition, to originate a word that would describe her unique style of art techniques and presentation.
 She started with the English word, “believe” and the Spanish word, “Ser.”
 She took the English suffix of believe, “lieve,” which means willing, and incorporated it with the Spanish word “Ser,” meaning to be, she thoughtfully developed and created the word “SerLieveTM.”
 In Rebecca’s world of inspiration, “SerLieveTM means to be willing to exist with Spiritual confidence, trust, vitality and accept experiences meant for discovering ourselves.”

-Flores is a best selling author of two books written in poetry (Elements of Life, and Poems to My Daughter, and one on quotes, entitled SerLieve: Art Encouragement Quotes in both English and Spanish.
-She is an art philosopher, mental health counselor/expressive art therapist, visual artist, designer, art coach, special art educator, advocate, producer, health education activist, and a businesswoman.
+Flores is the best selling author of three books – two written in poetry (Elements of Life, and Poems to My Daughter, and one on quotes, entitled SerLieve: Art Encouragement Quotes in both English and Spanish.
+She is an art philosopher, mental health counselor/expressive art therapist, visual artist, designer, art coach, special art educator, advocate, producer, health education activist, and businesswoman.

 During her art exhibits, Flores melodically lectures and recites poetry while a mixture of her paintings, sculptures poetry, quotations, and other works are beautifully displayed.
 This serves as her trademark, if you will, and helps her continue her journey in healing as a mental health counselor/expressive art therapist and philanthropist, through her teachings and mentoring to women and disadvantaged youth.